thatgamesguy/that_game_engine/README.md

-# that_platform_game
+# that game engine

-Contains the source code for the SFML game tutorial series, hosted on thatgamesguy.co.uk
+Contains the source code for the SFML game engine tutorial series, hosted on thatgamesguy.co.uk.
+Find the first tutorial at http://thatgamesguy.co.uk/2018/03/06/game-engine-dev-0/